-Equivalent to graduation from an accredited four-year college or university with major coursework in landscape architecture, architecture, civil or structural engineering, construction project management, or a related field, and three (3) years of increasingly responsible experience in project management preferably in parks, open space, or related field.
-A Master's Degree in an Engineering, Architecture, or Geology discipline and/or a professional license (PE, PG, Landscape Architect, Architect) is highly desirable.
+Equivalent to graduation from an accredited four-year college or university with major coursework in landscape architecture, architecture, civil or structural engineering, construction project management, or a related field, three (3) years of progressive supervisory or managerial experience, and five (5) years of increasingly responsible experience in project management preferably in parks, open space, or related field.
+A Master's Degree in an Engineering, Architecture, or Geology discipline and/or a professional license (PE, SE, PG, Landscape Architect, or Architect) is highly desirable.